electron/electron/docs/api/web-frame.md

 * `userGesture` Boolean (optional) - Default is `false`.

-Returns `Promise<any>` - A promise that resolves with the result of the executed code or is rejected if the result of the code is a rejected promise.
+Returns `Promise<any>` - A promise that resolves with the result of the executed code or is rejected if execution could not start.

 Works like `executeJavaScript` but evaluates `scripts` in an isolated context.

+Note that when the execution of script fails, the returned promise will not and the `result` would be `undefined`.
+This is because Chromium does not errors of isolated worlds to foreign worlds.

 ### `webFrame.setIsolatedWorldInfo(worldId, info)`
 * `worldId` Integer - The ID of the world to run the javascript in, `0` is the default world, `999` is the world used by Electrons `contextIsolation` feature.
 Chrome extensions reserve the range of IDs in `[1 << 20, 1 << 29)`.
 You can provide any integer here.